embyt/hid2tcp/README.md

 =============

 - clone this repository to a convenient place
-- as root, run
-  python3 setup.py develop
+- sudo python3 setup.py develop
 - copy or link the config file to /etc/hid2tcp.conf
 - copy or link the system-v init file init.d to /etc/init.d/hid2tcp
 - install the service using update-rc.d enable /etc/init.d/hid2tcp